nightpanda2810/Pixels_Dice_RO/README.md

     - A tray icon will appear in Windows.
 8. To quit, right-click on the tray icon and click quit.

+### Roll averages
+- You must create a MongoDB Atlas account and create a database.
+I don't have instructions for this at this time.

 ### Additional information
 - The Chrome extension is configurable.
 DO NOT modify Host/Port.
 I haven't found a way to make this work yet without a certificate.
-Feature may be removed.
+Feature likely to be removed.
 - Firmware versions newer than 3-25-2024 may not work, if anything breaks fixes will come after I receive my additional dice.
 - If you are going through the trouble of setting up the Mongo database for roll averages, please be aware the averages displayed within HLO take longer to update than the rest of the modifiers.